jake-w-liu/PlotlySupply.jl/paper/paper.md

 # Research applications

 The package has been employed in visualization tasks for optical field simulations [@liu2024near] and electromagnetic scattering problems [@liu2024circularly].
-It provides an efficient plotting interface for projects requiring dynamic inspection of scalar or vector fields over time and space.
+Beyond these specific examples, `PlotlySupply.jl` is well-suited for a wide range of research domains:

+*   **Physics and Engineering:** Visualizing vector fields (e.g., electric or fluid flow fields with `plot_quiver` and `plot_quiver3d`), wave propagation, and visualizing 3D structures or topographies with `plot_surface`.
+*   **Signal Processing:** Plotting time-series data with `plot_scatter` and `plot_stem`, or visualizing 2D data like spectrograms or field distributions with `plot_heatmap`.

+The simplified API allows researchers to quickly generate these visualizations with minimal code, enabling them to focus on the interpretation of their data.

 # Acknowledgements